xxoxo-0/xxoxo-0/README.md

 Stuffs that I ***DON'T*** like (Ignores if I encounter one) :
 - *$3xual JOKES, Problematic People, Forcing abt somethin, P3do, PRO-SHIPPER, Over-Sarcasm, Rude-Persona, Interacting when upset, Tracing arts/my arts etc, Calling names that aren't close/friends.*

 〖 ☁️ ᯓ ┆ Mostly stays w my close friend Kito!
 And all alone by myself.
-I don't mind chatting w other friends and a stranger I guess, *Socially awkward and will keep silent. (if ur w someone)* 彡 ┆ 〗
+I don't mind chatting w other friends and a stranger I guess, *Socially awkward and will keep silent. (if ur w someone)* 彡┆〗

 - Looks like you've reach the end!
 Can't share more info.
 Yk, Yk We all have Boundaries..